Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Introduction

-Efforts in this direction have gained significant attention notably after the first detection of gravitational waves (GWs) GW150914, made by the LIGO-VIRGO collaboration.
-The observation was the result of the merger of two binary black holes with $ 29M_{\odot}$ and $ 36M_{\odot}$ into a black hole of mass $ 62M_{\odot} $ \cite{abbott2016gw150914} which radiated a $3.0_{-0.5}^{+0.5}$ solar masses of energy \cite{abbott2016observation} or soon later from GW signals GW170817 emitted by the coalescing of nearly equal mass binary neutron stars inspiral (NSs) with combined mass sways around the order of $2.74_{-0.04}^{+0.04}M_{\odot }$ \cite{abbott2017gw170817} followed by its electromagnetic counterpart GW170817A detected by the Fermi GRB monitor \cite{LIGOScientific:2017zic} spawning the establishment of multi-messenger GW astronomy \cite{metzger2017welcome}.
-Events of this kind can provide additional insights into their sources and allow for exploration of physics in regions of high density.
-For instance, compact objects like NS, which are originally formed from the collapsed stellar relics, where the gravitational field is extremely strong and the inner matter is compressed to densities of almost $2.8\times 10^{14}g/cm^{3}$ with a mass around $M\sim 1.4-2M_{\odot }$ and typical radius lies between $10$ km and $13$ km \cite{olmo2020stellar} are considered as an ideal astrophysical laboratories to test modified theories of gravity in strong field regimes.
+Efforts in this direction have garnered significant attention, notably following the first detection of gravitational waves (GWs) GW150914 by the LIGO-VIRGO collaboration.
+This observation resulted from the merger of two binary black holes with masses of approximately $29M_{\odot}$ and $36M_{\odot}$, leading to the formation of a black hole with a mass of $62M_{\odot}$ \cite{abbott2016gw150914}.
+The event radiated approximately $3.0_{-0.5}^{+0.5}$ solar masses of energy \cite{abbott2016observation}.
+Subsequently, detections such as GW170817, originating from the coalescence of nearly equal mass binary neutron stars (NSs) with a combined mass of approximately $2.74_{-0.04}^{+0.04}M_{\odot}$ \cite{abbott2017gw170817}, have further propelled research in this area.
+The electromagnetic counterpart, GW170817A, detected by the Fermi GRB monitor \cite{LIGOScientific:2017zic}, marked the establishment of multi-messenger GW astronomy \cite{metzger2017welcome}.
+Events of this nature provide invaluable insights into their sources and enable the exploration of physics in regions of high density.